metosin/ring-swagger/README.md

 (defmethod coerce/custom-matcher org.joda.money.Money  [_]  #(org.joda.money.Money/parse %))
 ```

 This will allow org.joda.money.Money objects in your Schema definitions to be coerced correctly.
+However, this is only for coercing input, see [Schema to Swagger JSON Schema conversion](#schema-to-swagger-json-schema-conversion) for examples on transforming output.

 #### Coerce!